 Oh.
 The hockey stick you get when you don’t use tree-rings at all (blue curve)? [again Citing http://www.realclimate.org/index.php/archives/2008/09/progress-in-millennial-reconstructions/%5D

 Tamino’s post sparked renewed discussion of the no-Tilj no-dendro case.
-In response to a lengthy post at RC by Judy Curry, Gavin pointed to a figure in the SI to “Mann et al 2008″ showing a no-Tilj no-dendro CPS reconstruction – not mentioning that the figure was not part of the original article, but a correction to the website posted only in Nov 2009 – after Montford’s book was finalized other than the Climategate portion.
+In response to a lengthy comment at RC by Judy Curry on July 24, Gavin pointed to a figure in the SI to “Mann et al 2008″ showing a no-Tilj no-dendro CPS reconstruction – not mentioning that the figure was not part of the original article, but a correction to the website posted only in Nov 2009 – after Montford’s book was finalized other than the Climategate portion.
 Gavin:

 [Response: Absolutely untrue in all respects.
 No, really, have you even read these papers?
 There is no PCA data reduction step used in that paper at all.
 And this figure shows the difference between reconstructions without any tree ring data (dark and light blue) compared to the full reconstruction (black).
 (This is a modified figure from the SI in Mann et al (2008) to show the impact of removing 7 questionable proxies and tree ring data together)